MicrosoftDocs/connected-spaces/articles/admin-create-new-tenant.md

 4. Fill in your account information, and then select **Next** to verify your new account.

     > [!NOTE]
-    > For the public preview, you can only select **United Kingdom** or **United States** in the **Country or region** field.
+    > For the preview, you can only select **United Kingdom** or **United States** in the **Country or region** field.
 This selection determines the country or region in which your Connected Store application will be installed and where your data will reside.

     ![Account information fields](media/account-info.PNG "Account information fields")